Anjila-26/TFID-Glove/README.md

 The frontend will be available at `http://localhost:3000`.

+## Features

+The application includes the following features:

+- **Word Embeddings**: Retrieve GloVe embeddings for any words
+- **TF-IDF Analysis**: Compute TF-IDF vectors for text documents
+- **Visualization**: Project high-dimensional embeddings into 2D or 3D space using t-SNE or PCA
+- **Color-Coded Points**: Each word in the visualization has a unique color for easy identification
+- **Light/Dark Themes**: Toggle between light and dark interface themes
+- **Interactive Charts**: Hover over points to see word details

 ## Jupyter Notebook

 The `tf-idf.ipynb` notebook contains examples of using TF-IDF and GloVe embeddings for text analysis and visualization.
 It demonstrates: